akademsubotnik/devopshw02/nginx_setup/README.md

         1. Configure nginx to serve a static webpage
         2. Ensure the necessary directories are present for the webpage
-        3. Copy a sample index.html to the appropriate directory on the server
+        3. Copy a sample index.html to the appropriate directory on the server NOTE step 3 may use a variable from the ./vars/main.yml file instead of a sample.index.html file.
+You can change the variable value to change the webpage

 Requirements
 ------------